Rep2/in2iOSPlayground/Chapter 2: Swift.md

   - When and why do we use them?
 Show somewhat compelxe example.
   - Demonstrate a couple of shorthand definitions.

-Read thru the rest of the chapter taking specail look at [Capturing Values](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html#//apple_ref/doc/uid/TP40014097-CH11-ID103).
+Read thru the rest of the chapter taking special look at [Capturing Values](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html#//apple_ref/doc/uid/TP40014097-CH11-ID103).

   - What is trailing closure?
 Add an example.
   - How and why do we capture values?
 Add an example.

 ### Enumerations, Classes and Structures

 Swift introduces a lot of new features to [Enumerations](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html#//apple_ref/doc/uid/TP40014097-CH12-ID145) and [Structures](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html#//apple_ref/doc/uid/TP40014097-CH13-ID82).
-Personaly, I have not found a lot of use for these features so for now I would recomend quickly read thru them.
+Personally, I have not found a lot of use for these features so for now I would recommend quickly read thru them.

 Pay more attention to classes.
-If you are somewhat familiar to object oriented programming you should not have much problems.
+If you are somewhat familiar to object oriented programming you should not have many problems.